Canine IBD, Diet and Wild Earth

 Welcome to ‘The Vet’s Corner’.
-Here, our Chief Veterinary Officer, Dr. Ernie Ward will cover topics ranging from pet parenting, pet health and wellness, current events in pet news and stories from his time running a group of veterinary clinics.
-Aside from being Chief Veterinary Officer, Dr. Ward is also the founder of the Association of Pet Obesity Prevention (APOP).
+We cover topics ranging from pet parenting, pet health and wellness, current events in pet news and stories.

 *Wild Earth is not a formula made specifically for IBD*